 There is inadequate evidence of the safety of codeine in human pregnancy.
 Animal studies with codeine do not indicate direct or indirect harmful effects with respect to reproductive toxicity (see section 5.3).

-There is epidemiological evidence for the safety of paracetamol.
-Animal studies with paracetamol do not indicate direct or indirect harmful effects with respect to reproductive toxicity (see section 5.3).
 A large amount of data on pregnant women indicate neither malformative, nor feto/neonatal toxicity.
-Paracetamol can be used during pregnancy if clinically needed however it should be used at the lowest effective dose for the shortest possible time and at the lowest possible frequency.
+Epidemiological studies on neurodevelopment in children exposed to paracetamol in utero show inconclusive results.
+If clinically needed paracetamol can be used during pregnancy however it should be used at the lowest effective dose for the shortest possible time and at the lowest possible frequency.

 Paracetamol is excreted in breast milk but not in a clinically significant amount.

 Administration to nursing women is not recommended as codeine may be secreted in breast milk and may cause respiratory depression in the infant.